Sazeous10/Color-Picker/README.md

 ---

-# 🎨 React Color Picker Component
+# 🎨 React Color Picker

 This project is a simple and interactive **Color Picker** component built with React.
 It allows users to pick a color using a color input and displays the selected color.
 Additionally, users can click on the color display box to **copy the color code** to their clipboard.